swimos/swimos-docs/src/_guides/kafka-ingestion.md

 - [Kafka Client libraries](https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients)
 - A network-accessible Kafka topic

+## The Common Case

-## Step 0: Example Data Definition and Business Logic Goals
+### Step 0: Example Data Definition and Business Logic Goals

-Let's envision a situation where uniquely identifiable vehicles continuously report their current location and speed to the Kafka topic.
+Let's envision a situation where uniquely identifiable vehicles continuously report telemetry details to the Kafka topic.
 Messages in the topic take the following structure:

 - `key`: a String representing the unique
 - `value`: a JSON string that looks like:
    ```
    {
     "id": (string),
+    "timestamp": (number (Unix timestamp))
     "latitude": (number),
     "longitude": (number),
     "speed": (number),